dhenryopen/FRC-2016/Robolog/server/Ubuntu Installation Tutorial for FRC.md

 sudo apt-get update
 sudo apt-get upgrade
 ```

+After restarting Ubuntu you'll be ready to install and configuration applications such as CKAN.

 ### Tips

 1. At any point you can create a *recovery checkpoint* of your VM.
-From the VirtualBox menu, select _Machine_, then _Take Snaphost_ and provide the snapshot with a name.
+From the VirtualBox menu, select _Machine_, then _Take Snaphost_ and provide the snapshot with a name (e.g. "Ubuntu Baseline Image").
 This gives you the ability to "roll back" the VM to a known state.

 2. **Always perform a controlled shutdown of Ubuntu**.
 An easy way to do this is the _Machine -> ACPI Shutdown_ command.